symfony/ux/src/Turbo/README.md

 Symfony UX Turbo also supports the [Mercure](https://mercure.rocks) protocol.
 With this feature you can broadcast HTML updates to all currently connected clients.

-To illustrate this, let's build a chat system in **0 lines of JavaScript**!
+To illustrate this, let's build a chat system with **0 lines of JavaScript**!

 Start by installing [the Mercure support](https://symfony.com/doc/current/mercure.html) on your project.
 The easiest way to have a working development (and production-ready) environment is to use [Symfony Docker](https://github.com/dunglas/symfony-docker/),